Bounded Termination of Monotonicity-Constraint Transition Systems: Introduction

 As an additional informal argument to the interest in this abstraction, we include in Section~\ref{sec:examples} a few additional examples, collected from previous papers on complexity analysis, that illustrate different loop behaviours which are still all captured by our model.

-A comment in order is that practical cost-analysis tools typically generate explicit constants, for example, they would generate a bound such as $n^3-n+2$ rather than just $O(n^3)$.
+A comment in order is that practical cost-analysis tools typically generate explicit bounds, for example, they would generate a bound such as $1.5\;n^3-n+2$ or the asymptotic bound $O(n^3)$.
 However, the real bound may possibly be $O(n^2)$, since no tightness is guaranteed.
-In contrast, we chose to relax the expression of the bound to a big-Oh one but we show that the precise degree is decidable.
-Our algorithms can provide explicit constants, but they will be definitely over-approximative.
-Bounds that have \emph{precise} explicit constants may be computable, too.
+Our algorithms can provide explicit bounds, but they will be definitely over-approximative.
+Bounds that have \emph{precise} explicit bounds may be computable, too.
 We leave this as a challenge for further research.